No Cosmic Rays from Curvature Oscillations during Structure Formation with $F(R)$-gravity: Relevant initial conditions for scalaron field

 Note that the source in the r.h.s. of \eqref{eom} even with zero initial conditions leads to oscillations of $\bar{\xi}$.
 The adiabatic solution of \eqref{eom} may be obtained by the standard technique in the form \be \bar{\xi}=-\xi_1 \,\int \xi_2 \,\xi_{min}''\, d\tau+ \xi_2 \,\int \xi_1\, \xi_{min}'' \,d\tau\,, \ee where \be \xi_1=\frac{1}{\sqrt{\Omega}}\sin{\int \Omega d\tau}\,,~~ \xi_2=\frac{1}{\sqrt{\Omega}}\cos{\int \Omega d\tau}\,. \ee The solution \eqref{sol} may be rewritten in the form (s.f. eq.\,(12) of Ref.\,\cite{Arbuzova:2012su}) \be \bar{\xi}= \alpha(\tau)\sin{\l\int \Omega d\tau+\delta(\tau)\r}. \ee After some calculations one finds the amplitude $\alpha(\tau)$ of generated oscillations in the limit of small $\kappa\ll 1$, \be \alpha(\tau) \simeq C_{n} \kappa^{2} (1+\kappa \tau)^{-\frac{n+1}{2}},~~C_n=2(n+1)\,(2n+1)^{2}\,. \ee

 This result corresponds to the initial amplitude of oscillations equal to $\alpha_0=C_n \kappa^2$, not of order $\kappa$ as it is proposed in \cite{Arbuzova:2012su}.
+We obtain parametrically smaller amplitude for matter densities much larger than the critical one $\rho_{m0}\gg\rho_c$ which are relevant for the astrophysical processes (star and galaxy formation).
+In Appendix we find the oscillations amplitude for more realistic Tolman model of spherical contraction in the expanding Universe.
+If the initial conditions are set in the early Universe, well before the moment when the contraction starts, one obtains much stronger (exponential) suppression of the scalaron oscillations for small enough $\kappa$.
+The evolution of the scalaron turns to be adiabatic in this limit.

-So we obtain parametrically smaller amplitude for matter densities much larger than the critical one (astrophysical processes), $\rho_{m0}\gg\rho_c$, while for matter densities close to the critical one (cosmological processes), $\rho_{m0}\sim\rho_c$, the amplitude may be large, see eq.\,\eqref{field}, providing (potentially) a significant contribution to the energy density of the Universe\,\eqref{density} for some choice of parameters: e.g., $n=2$ and $\lambda\approx 1$.
+However, for matter densities close to the critical one (cosmological processes), $\rho_{m0}\sim\rho_c$, the amplitude of oscillations may still be large, see eq.\,\eqref{field}, providing a significant contribution to the energy density of the Universe\,\eqref{density} for some choice of parameters: e.g., $n=2$ and $\lambda\approx 1$.
 In this region of model parameter space the detailed analysis of theoretical consistency and phenomenological and cosmological viability of $F(R)$-model is needed.

 As noted in \cite{Arbuzova:2012su, Arbuzova:2013ina} scalaron oscillations may produce massless particles.
 But when $\xi>0$ (regular region, see eqs.\,\eqref{y_eom}, \eqref{xi_eom}) the process cannot be efficient because of very small effective scalaron mass.
 We show that using the approximation of decaying scalaron condensate which works perfectly well in the regular region.
 The scalaron density for the amplitude \eqref{initial} is of order \be \rho \sim M_P^2 H_0^2 \l\frac{\rho_{m0}}{\rho_c}\r^{-6n-2}. \ee We use the scalaron decay width to (massless) gauge bosons from \cite{Gorbunov:2012ns}, $\Gamma\sim\omega^3/M_P^2$, and estimate the energy density of particles created by scalaron oscillations during the Universe lifetime as \be \rho_p \sim \frac{\rho\,\Gamma}{H_0}=H_0^4\,\l\frac{\rho_{m0}}{\rho_c}\r^{-3n+1}, \ee which in any case means less than one particle in a horizon-size region.
 The reason here is clear, since $\omega\sim H_0$, the scalarons are stable at the cosmological time-scale, $\Gamma\sim H_0(H_0/M_P)^2\ll H_0$.
 A similar result has been obtained in \cite{Arbuzova:2013ina}.